KonanM/tser/README.md

 ## Varibale int encoding example

 Integers are compressed via variable int encoding.
 The basic idea is to indicate (in the highest bit of a byte) if there are following bytes.
 The first seven bytes are then used to store the lowest bits of the number.
 This way unsigned numbers from 0-127 only take 1 byte to store.
 Signed integers use zig-zag encoding so the range [-64,63] is encoded in one byte.
+See [protobuf encoding](https://developers.google.com/protocol-buffers/docs/encoding) for a more detailed explanation.

 Feel free to grab the [varint_encoding.hpp](https://github.com/KonanM/tser/blob/master/include/tser/varint_encoding.hpp) header to use it as standalone header in your projects.